Loon: Description

 Male and female loons have identical plumage, which is largely patterned black-and-white in summer, with grey on the head and neck in some species.
 All have a white belly.
-This resembles many sea-ducks (Merginae) – notably the smaller goldeneyes (Bucephala) – but is distinct from most cormorants, which rarely have white feathers, and if so, usually as large rounded patches rather than delicate patterns.
+This resembles many sea-ducks (Merginae) – notably the smaller goldeneyes (Bucephala) – but is distinct from most cormorants, which rarely have white feathers, and if so, usually as large, rounded patches rather than delicate patterns.
 All species of loons have a spear-shaped bill.

 Males are larger on average, but relative size is only apparent when the male and female are together.
-In winter, plumage is dark grey above, with some indistinct lighter mottling on the wings, and a white chin, throat and underside.
-The specific species can then be distinguished by certain features, such as the size and colour of the head, neck, back and bill.
-Reliable identification of loons in winter is often difficult even for experts – particularly as the smaller immature birds look similar to winter-plumage adults, making size an unreliable means of identification.
+In winter, plumage is dark grey above, with some indistinct lighter mottling on the wings, and a white chin, throat, and underside.
+The specific species can then be distinguished by certain features, such as the size and colour of the head, neck, back, and bill.
+Reliable identification of loons in winter is often difficult even for experts – particularly as the smaller, immature birds look similar to winter-plumage adults, making size an unreliable means of identification.

-Gaviiformes are among the few groups of birds in which the young moult into a second coat of down feathers after shedding the first one, rather than growing juvenile feathers with downy tips that wear off, as is typical in many birds.
-This trait is also found in tubenoses (Procellariiformes) and penguins (Sphenisciformes), both relatives of the loons.
+Gaviiformes are among the few groups of birds in which the young moult into a second coat of down feathers after shedding their first one, rather than growing juvenile feathers with downy tips that wear off, as is typical in many birds.
+This trait is also found in tubenoses (Procellariiformes) and penguins (Sphenisciformes), both relatives of the loon in the same clade of Aequornithes (the "core water birds").